vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-logaas-integration/install-advanced-logaas-integration.md

 The full add-on settings code along with the description of the fields is available:

-- in your personal account;
+- in your management console;
 - in the `configuration_values` attribute from the data source [vkcs_kubernetes_addon](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/data-sources/kubernetes_addon.md) if Terraform is used.

 Also on [GitHub](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml ) the Fluent Bit settings code is available, which serves as the basis for this add-on.